Divyaravi17/Recognize-Handwritten-Digits/README.md

 ## Overview

 This is a simple prediction problem to identify the handwritten digits using Neural Networks with Tensorflow.
+Tensorflow - open source library used for Machine Learning and Deep Learning applications.
 The trained model uses dataset from MNIST.
 MNIST is generally used for Machine learning and Deep learning models.

 ## Technical Aspect